The Guidance You Need To Establish Paternity

 New York law says a child born to unmarried parents does not have a legal father.
 In the same manner, unmarried biological fathers do not have a legal relationship or responsibilities to their child.
 A biological father must establish paternity to have a legal parent-child relationship.

 At Patrick M. Noe, Jr., Attorney at Law, we understand that you want to protect and provide for your family.
 We will guide you through the entire process of establishing paternity and protect your best interests.
 It is our goal to help you achieve your goals while reducing your stress.
-Call our Williamsville office for a phone consultation at 716-803-8741.
+Call our Amherst office for a phone consultation at 716-803-8741.

 Why Is It Important To Establish Paternity?